MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-F-Air-Traffic-General-Operating-Rules/part-107-Small-Unmanned-Aircraft-Systems/subpart-C-Remote-Pilot-Certification/section-107.63.md

 (b) If the application is being made pursuant to paragraph (a)(2) of this section:

-(1) The application must be submitted to a Flight Standards District Office, a designated pilot examiner, an airman certification representative for a pilot school, a certificated flight instructor, or other person authorized by the Administrator;
+(1) The application must be submitted to the responsible Flight Standards office, a designated pilot examiner, an airman certification representative for a pilot school, a certificated flight instructor, or other person authorized by the Administrator;

 (2) The person accepting the application submission must verify the identity of the applicant in a manner acceptable to the Administrator; and

 (3) The person making the application must, by logbook endorsement or other manner acceptable to the Administrator, show the applicant meets the flight review requirements specified in § 61.56 of this chapter.

+[Docket FAA-2015-0150, Amdt.
+107-1, 81 FR 42209, June 28, 2016, as amended by Docket FAA-2018-0119, Amdt.
+107-2, 83 FR 9172, Mar.
+5, 2018]